xsjcTony/unocss-preset-animations/docs/src/guide/comparisons.md

 ## tailwindcss-animate

-The original `tailwindcss-animate` plugin are consist with 2 parts
+The original `tailwindcss-animate` plugin consists with 2 parts
 - Animations
 - Animation property modifiers

 Animation property modifiers are already supported by `@unocss/preset-wind` or `@unocss/preset-uno`.
 Since this preset is based on them, so that part is removed.

-Animations part remains as is, please refer to [Animations](/animations/).
+Animations are way more flexible and powerful.
+Please refer to [Animations](/animations/).

 <br />